ai4er-cdt/geograph/PYPI_README.md

 ## 1. Description

-GeoGraph provides a tool for analysing habitat fragmentation, related problems in landscape ecology.
+GeoGraph provides a tool for analysing habitat fragmentation and related problems in landscape ecology.
 GeoGraph builds a geospatially referenced graph from land cover or field survey data and enables graph-based landscape ecology analysis as well as interactive visualizations.
 Beyond the graph-based features, GeoGraph also enables the computation of common landscape metrics.

 ## 2. Installation